Borussia Dortmund fans filled with optimism despite missing out on Bundesliga title | DW | 18.05.2019

 Optimism in the stands

-Ofer, a dedicated Borussia Dortmund fan from Israel, thinks that while Dortmund had "a lot of luck in the first round," BVB's 2018-19 season leaves him feeling rather optimistic.
+Ofer, a Borussia Dortmund fan from Israel said that while Dortmund had "a lot of luck in the first round," BVB's 2018-19 season has left him feeling rather optimistic.

-"If we strengthen our team in a few key positions, our squad is very young and good, and we have good reason to look forward to next season," he says.
+"If we strengthen our team in a few key positions, our squad is very young and good, and we have good reason to look forward to next season," he said.

 This optimism seemed to represent the general mood among the Borussia Dortmund faithful that made it to the Borussia Park on the final day of the season.